-I'm a venture capital investor at Venrock focused on energy and environmental technologies.
-Earlier, I co-founded and led Lux Research and forecasted technology futures at Forrester.
+I'm a managing partner at MNL Partners, where we develop energy and environmental projects in global markets, with a focus on China.
+Earlier, I made venture capital investments at Venrock, co-founded and led Lux Research, and forecasted technology futures at Forrester.
 I really do live and breathe this stuff.

 I'm also chromosomally incapable of keeping quiet.
 This blog hosts opinions (mine alone) on energy, venture capital, human behavior, start-ups, societal collapse, hope for the future, and everything in between: hopefully useful, usually numerate, and occasionally long-winded.